-However, these successes are the exception with treatment failure remaining the rule, owing to tumor induced immune suppression and attendant T cell dysfunction.
-The tissue characteristics specific to tumors that drive the strong predisposition to immune evasion remain unclear.
-There remains a critical need to augment T cell antitumor function within cancers.
-While this topic remains an area of intense investigation, many have focused on cytokines (TGFβ), co-inhibitory signals (CTLA-4, PDL-1), and cell-cell interactions (regulatory T cells & myeloid derived suppressor cells) as mechanisms of tumor induced immune suppression.
+While there remains a critical need to augment T cell antitumor function within cancers, those features of the intratumoral microenvironment that drive immune evasion remain unclear.
+This topic remains an area of intense investigation, with many investigators focusing on cytokines (TGFβ), co-inhibitory signals (CTLA-4, PDL-1), and cell-cell interactions (regulatory T cells & myeloid derived suppressor cells) as mechanisms of tumor induced immune suppression.
 However, tissue and biochemical characteristics specific to tumors may also be important for T cell function.

 A high abundance of cell death characterizes many tumors and is associated with poor prognosis.
-Our prior work demonstrated that cancer cell death results in the release of the potassium ion (K+; normally sequestered within the cell), into the surrounding tumor milieu thereby increasing the extracellular potassium ([K+]e).
-We found that ↑[K+]e directly suppresses T cell receptor (TCR) induced activation and drives metabolic reprogramming to maintain T cell stemness (Eil R et al., Nature, 2016 & Science, 2019).
-This prior work was the first demonstration that extracellular K+ is a major determinant of T cell cytokine production and maturation.
+Our prior work identified that cancer cell death results in the release of potassium ions (K+; normally sequestered within the cell), into the surrounding tumor milieu thereby increasing the extracellular potassium ([K+]e).
+We found that the resultant elevation to [K+]e directly suppresses T cell receptor (TCR) induced activation and drives metabolic reprogramming to maintain T cell stemness (Eil R et al., Nature, 2016 & Science, 2019).
+This prior work was the first demonstration that extracellular K+ is a major determinant of T cell function.

-We use genetic engineering strategies with viral and non-viral (CRISPR-Cas9) techniques, multi-platform imaging, in vitro functional immune readouts, next-generation sequencing, and murine models of cancer to study T cell ion transport, activation and function within tumors.
-We apply these findings to develop new cancer immunotherapies and improve existing ones, with an emphasis on those involving the liver.
-As a surgeon-scientist, Dr. Eil has a unique perspective and platform, allowing us to extend our studies to clinical and research specimens as well as prospective clinical trials focusing on immunomodulation in patients with cancers involving the liver, bile ducts, and pancreas.
+In current efforts the Eil Lab uses genetic engineering strategies with viral (retro and lentiviral transduction) and non-viral (CRISPR-Cas9) techniques, pre-clinical models adoptive T cell transfer for cancer treatment, and human samples to develop new therapies.
+We aim to immediately translate our findings to patients with metastatic cancers, with an emphasis on those involving the liver and pancreas.
+As a surgeon-scientist, Dr. Eil has a unique perspective and platform, allowing us to extend our studies to clinical and research specimens as well as prospective clinical trials treating patients with cancers involving the liver, bile ducts, and pancreas.

 Work in the Eil Lab is generously supported by